cblanke2/AftermathBlameAssigner/README.md

 #### Automatic Installlation
 The installation of Aftermath Blame Assigner on **CentOS 7x+**, **Ubuntu 18x+**, and **Manjaro 18x+** can be automated using the _aba_install.sh_ bash script.
 There should be no issues running the install script on (up to date) distros closely related to **CentOS**, **Ubuntu**, and **Manjaro** (such as as **RHEL**, **Debian**, and **Arch** respectively), but this has not been extensively tested.

 To install Aftermath Blame Assigner on these distros, run the installer script using `wget https://gitlab.com/cblanke2/AftermathBlameAssigner/raw/master/aba_install.sh && sudo bash aba_install.sh` (GitLab) or `wget https://raw.githubusercontent.com/cblanke2/AftermathBlameAssigner/master/aba_install.sh && sudo bash aba_install.sh` (GitHub).
+If _wget_ is not installed, you can use `curl https://gitlab.com/cblanke2/AftermathBlameAssigner/raw/master/aba_install.sh > aba_install.sh && sudo bash aba_install.sh` (GitLab) or `curl https://raw.githubusercontent.com/cblanke2/AftermathBlameAssigner/master/aba_install.sh > aba_install.sh && sudo bash aba_install.sh` (GitHub).
 On any other distro, please follow the manual install instructions below.
 Installation on any other UNIX-like OS, such as \*BSD or macOS will have to be done manually as well, but because of the limited functionality of the script on these OSs installation is not recommended.

+To uninstall Aftermath Blame Assigner on these distros, run `_sudo bash /opt/AftermathBlameAssigner/aba_remove.sh`.

 #### Manual Installlation
 * Ensure all the dependencies for the script are installed
     * **Install with your OSs package manager** → `gcc git python3 python3-dev python3-pip sysstat`
-    * **Install with pip3** → `psutil`
+    * **Install with pip3 or your OSs package manager** → `psutil`
 * Install “Aftermath Blame Assigner” on the server in `/opt/AftermathBlameAssigner`
     * Install the script by running → `cd /opt && git clone https://github.com/cblanke2/AftermathBlameAssigner.git && cd /opt/AftermathBlameAssigner`
       * This repo is hosted on GitLab at `https://gitlab.com/cblanke2/AftermathBlameAssigner`